slimshizn/gerbil/README.md

 ### Setup WireGuard

 A WireGuard interface will be created and configured on the local Linux machine or in the Docker container according to the values given in either a JSON config file or via the remote server.
-If the interface already exists it will be reconfigured.
+If the interface already exists, it will be reconfigured.

 ### Manage Peers